onqtam/headjack/docs/why/10_COOPERATION.md

 > "[57] A rudimentary beginning of “emotion” emerges here… The bacterium must sense its world and act to avoid toxins and to obtain food.
 The evaluation of “good” versus “bad,” arguably the “first sense,” enters here. …I note also that Hume’s famous: “one cannot deduce an ‘ought’ from an ‘is’”, the famous naturalistic fallacy, rests on the critical fallacy that Hume, like Descartes, thought of a mind “knowing” its world.
 Hume did not think of an agent “acting” in its world.
 Given “action” and “doing”, doing “it” well or poorly enters inevitably, and with it, “ought.”
 With ought, the need for evaluation, the rudiments of emotion without positing consciousness, enter. (“Evolution Beyond Newton, Darwin, and Entailing Law: The Origin of Complexity in the Evolving Biosphere,” in Complexity and the Arrow of Time, ed.
 Charles H. Lineweaver, Paul Davies, and Michael Ruse (Cambridge: Cambridge University Press, 2013), 169)" - [Stuart Kauffman](quote_taken_from_the_book_A_Universal_Learning_Process,_by_Brendan_Graham_Dempsey)

+> "Moral philosophy has been stuck in a three-way stalemate for millennia.
+Which tells us that the answer is probably “all of the above”, each capturing something real.
+Each draws the line between bad and evil in a different place.
+>
+> **Virtue ethics** says the good is rooted in choice, the capacity to act according to your values, character, and principles.
+We can’t know the consequences of our actions, so what matters is showing up right: brave, honest, paying attention...
+>
+> **Utilitarianism** takes the (theoretical) God’s-eye view.
+Suffering is self-evidently bad; wellbeing is good.
+If we could calculate the total impact of our actions across all sentient beings across all time, we’d know what to do.
+Unfortunately, the hardware running that computation (us) struggles to remember a phone number.
+Still, the framework gives us something: Conscious experience is the basis of all value...
+>
+> **Deontology** is the ethics of rules.
+Since we can’t calculate consequences and good intentions routinely backfire, we need heuristics.
+Don’t lie, don’t steal, don’t kill.
+These norms are load-bearing.
+The problem is that rules work until they don’t, and then they keep working anyway.
+But get rid of too many rules, and there’s no society left.
+Breaking a rule is bad." - [Why You Are Probably Working for the Devil, by Octopusyarn](https://octopusyarn.substack.com/p/why-you-are-probably-working-for)

+virtue ethics and deontology are ultimately just good consequentialist heuristics for when the consequences of specific actions are too hard to account for.

 > "One can buy anything with money except morality." - [Jean-Jacques Rousseau](https://www.azquotes.com/quote/1117236)

 > "I have made the most important discovery of my career, the most important discovery of my life: It is only in the mysterious equations of love that any logic or reasons can be found." - [John Forbes Nash](https://www.azquotes.com/quote/526908)